w3f/polkadot-wiki-old/docs/community.md

 # Community

 The Polkadot community is expanding every day.
-Below are the most essiential links to the community channels.
+Below are the most essential links to the community channels.

 ## General